February 15th National Gumdrop Day.

-The earliest known printed reference is advertisement from The Illinois State Chronicle in 1859, offering “Fresh GumDrops, assorted flavor wholesale or retail.”
+The earliest known printed reference is an advertisement from The Illinois State Chronicle in 1859, from confectioner George Julier who offered “Fresh GumDrops, assorted flavor wholesale or retail.”

-Invention can predate reference by decades (or much longer—the earlier in history and the less surviving the printed material, it can be hundreds of years earlier).
+Invention can predate reference by decades or much longer.
+The earlier in history, the less printed material survives.
+The actual date could be hundreds of years earlier.